Real-time chiral dynamics at finite temperature from quantum simulation: Numerical results

 Now that the thermal state is prepared using the QITE protocol, we study real-time evolution of the total electric and axial charge densities for the system at a selected temperature with both light and heavy masses.
 Our simulations are conducted using the exact statevector quantum simulator provided by {\tt Qiskit}~\cite{Qiskit} and compared to the $T = 0$ limit obtained from exact diagonalization.
 Specifically, we perform our simulation using eqs.~\eqref{eq:quantum_evolve} and \eqref{eq:quantum_obs}, following the quench protocol provided in Sec.~\ref{sec:quench} at various chiral chemical potentials.

 The real-time evolution is compared against the zero-temperature limit using exact diagonalization, serving as a benchmark for the results obtained from the quantum simulator at finite temperatures.
 We first note that the results at $T=0$ are consistent with the results in~\cite{Kharzeev:2020kgc}, which performed the study under the periodic boundary condition at $g=0$ while we work with the open boundary condition at $g\neq0$.
-We also observe that $\langle Q\rangle =0$ at all finite temperatures and it does not evolve over time, which is expected.
+We also observe that $\langle Q\rangle =0$ at all finite temperatures and it does not evolve over time, which is expected, since $[H(t),Q]=0$ at all time $t$.
 The quantum simulation uses four qubits and applies the QITE algorithm for thermal state preparation.
 These methods allow for accurate modeling of thermal states and real-time evolution, offering a robust framework for understanding the underlying physics.
 The second order Suzuki-Trotter product formula~\cite{Berry:2005yrf, Hatano:2005gh} is used for the real-time evolution, with step sizes $dt$ varying based on the masses: 0.1 for light masses and 0.01 for heavy masses.

 Fig.~\ref{fig:axial_charge_N4_with_exact} shows the real-time evolution of the thermal average of the axial charge $\langle Q_5(t) \rangle_\beta$ for various temperatures, $aT = 10.0,1.0,0.25$.
 The mass takes values of $ma=0.25, 1.0, 4.0$ to examine how light and heavy masses affect the evolution of the vector and axial charge densities, showing how it evolves under different temperatures.
+Similar to the state preparation, the thermal expectation is also evaluated from 16 basis states in the simulation with $N=4$ qubits.
 The results highlight the role of a chiral chemical potential $\mu_5$ and include both exact solutions and approximate results using quantum simulation.
 To confirm consistency with theoretical expectations, we show that the total vector charge is conserved and does not depend on time.